-There are two studies available which determined the BCFs of C11-PFCA.
+There are two studies available which determined the BCFs of C{12} -PFCA.

-In the first study carp were exposed to C{11} -PFCA (National Institute of Technology and Evaluation, 2007).
-The test was conducted in accordance with the OECD 305 guideline this means the test was conducted in a flow through test system, the concentration of the test substance was analytically checked and the pH was within the range 6.0 to 8.5.
+In the first study carp were exposed to C{12} -PFCA (National Institute of Technology and Evaluation, 2007).
+The test was conducted in accordance with the OECD 305 guideline.
+The test was conducted in a flow through test system, the concentration of the test substance were 1 μg/L and 0.1μg/L and below the predicted water solubility value.
+The concentrations were analytically checked via HPLC-MS. The pH was within the range 7.7 to 7.8.
 The uptake period was 60 days.
 The depuration period was 45 days.
-Steady state BCFs were in the range from 2300 - 3700 for C{11} -PFCA (Table 6).
-This laboratory study is reliable (reliability 2).
+Steady state BCFs were in the range from 10000 - 16000 for C{12} -PFCA (Table 7).

 In the second study rainbow trout were exposed in a flow-through system for 12 days followed by a depuration time of 33 days in fresh water to determine tissue distribution and bioconcentration (Martin et al., 2003a).
-For determination of bioconcentration, juvenile fish (5-10g) were exposed simultaneously to PFCAs of varying chain length.
+For determination of bioconcentration, juvenile fish (5-10q) were exposed simultaneously to PFCAs of varying chain length.
 No adverse effects were observable based on fish mortality, growth and liver somatic index.
 The exposure concentration of each PFCA was analytically checked.
 PFCA concentrations were stable throughout the uptake phase.
+For C11-PFCA the measured concentration was $0.20 \mu g/L$ with a relative standard deviation of 30%.
 There was an initial decrease between 0.25 h and 24 h which is considered to be caused by the rapid uptake of the PFCAs.
-The mean waterborne concentrations were $0.48 \ \mu g/L$ for C11-PFCA.
-The concentration was relatively stable.
-A direct analysis was possible as the concentration was above the limit of detection.
 At 7 occasions during uptake period and 9 occasions during depuration phase, three fish from the exposure tank and one fish from the control were removed to determine the kinetics of uptake and depuration.
-The BCFs (carcass, blood and liver) were determined on the basis of the uptake and depuration kinetics and results are given in Table 6.
+The BCFs (carcass, blood and liver) were determined on the basis of the uptake and depuration kinetics and results are given in Table 7.
 All tissue concentrations were corrected for growth dilution.
 Additionally, for the tissue distribution study, four immature trout (30 - 48 g) were exposed in separate tanks but under the same uptake conditions (Martin et al., 2003a).
 This tissue distribution study showed that unlike lipophilic organic compounds PFCAs did not preferentially accumulate in adipose tissue.
 Hence a lipid-normalisation of the BCFs would not be reasonable.
 C{11} - C{14} -PFCA concentrations were highest in blood, kidney, liver and gall bladder and low in the gonads, adipose and muscle tissue.
 Within the blood, the plasma contained between 94 - 99 % of PFCA, with only a minor fraction detectable in the cellular fraction.
 Recovery from hearts and spleen was low (<10%).
 Based on high blood, liver and gall bladder concentrations and slow depuration the authors assume that PFCA enter the enterohepatic recirculation in fish.
 That means the compounds are continuously transferred between the different organs (Martin et al., 2003a).